 - Donald’s Safari Breakfast and Lunch at Tusker House Restaurant in Harambe, buffet with Donald Duck and friends, breakfast from 8-10:55 a.m., lunch from 11:00a.m.-2:45 p.m. daily.

 - Bibbidi Bobbidi Boutique is a stylish salon that transforms kids, ages 3-12, into fairytale princesses, Disney divas, pop princesses or color stars.
 Options include hair, makeup, nails and costumes.
 Little boys can become knights.
-Two locations: World of Disney store at Downtown Disney Marketplace and inside Cinderella Castle in Magic Kingdom.
+Two locations: World of Disney store at Disney Springs Marketplace and inside Cinderella Castle at Magic Kingdom Park.

 - The Pirates League in Adventureland at Magic Kingdom transforms guests (ages 3 and up) into buccaneers with applications of beards and eye patches, scarves and scars, earrings and gold teeth, and pirate costumes and accessories.

 - Two water theme parks — Blizzard Beach and Typhoon Lagoon.
 Tikes Peak is a kid-size version of Blizzard Beach and includes a snow-castle fountain play area.
 Ketchakiddie Creek at Typhoon Lagoon features scaled-down water attractions with slides, floating boats and waterfalls.
 Kiddie pools available at most Walt Disney World resorts.